 Victims of sexual abuse or domestic violence also have increased risks of addiction.
 Past or ongoing sexual abuse or domestic violence also raises the likelihood of PTSD.
 Although individuals may develop post-traumatic stress disorder after being repeatedly victimized, a person may develop PTSD following a single traumatizing event, such as a beating or a rape.

 Natural events such as hurricanes, earthquakes, and floods could also trigger PTSD in some people.
 Regardless of what causes PTSD and substance abuse, medical professionals feel that it is important for clients to seek treatment for these conditions concurrently (at the same time).

 Treatment for Addiction and PTSD

-People with co-occurring disorders may also suffer from other psychological conditions, such as anxiety and major depressive disorders.
+People with co-occurring disorders suffer from other psychological conditions, such as anxiety and major depressive disorders.
 Such conditions may contribute to social isolation.
-If people do not receive the social support they need, their conditions may become worse, so they need ongoing support.
+If people do not receive the social help they need, their conditions may become worse, so they need ongoing support.

-Exposure therapy exposes people to triggers and memories of the traumatizing event but in safe settings where the individuals have control.
+Exposure therapy has people face triggers to and memories of the traumatizing event but in safe settings where the individuals have control.
 People undergoing this technique are guided by therapists or psychologists and may stop such experiences at any time.
-The sessions are monitored by professionals to ensure they experience gradual exposures that do not overwhelm them.
+The sessions are monitored by professionals to ensure these gradual exposures do not overwhelm them.

 Find Professional Help Today

-If a person struggling with a co-occurring disorder receives professional help through an integrated treatment program that address a dual diagnosis (a diagnosis of substance abuse and mental illness), it possible to address both disorders concurrently.
-Addressing both gives an individual a better chance of experiencing a sustained recovery.
+If a person struggling with a co-occurring disorder receives professional help through an integrated treatment program that address a dual diagnosis (a diagnosis of substance abuse and mental illness), it is possible to address both disorders concurrently.
+It also gives an individual a better chance of experiencing a sustained recovery.